 Details from news reports were scant, so it is impossible to draw definitive conclusions about the fatal crash.
 But in similar situations, the families of the victims will want to know if the trucker's error was due to any of several factors, including fatigue, inexperience, or distraction.

-An attorney experienced in truck accident litigation can help a family get needed answers.
+An attorney experienced in truck accident litigation at Raphaelson & Levine can help your family get needed answers.
 Accident reconstruction experts, witnesses, and police reports can all be used to gain an understanding of what went wrong and why.
-In the case of driver negligence, a victim’s family can pursue compensation.
+In the case of driver negligence, a victim's family can pursue compensation.